- September 12, 2020

 If the cost of attending a workshop is a barrier for you, we want to remind you that we always offer scholarships for our workshops.
 Click here to apply.
 Please note that scholarship applications are due 10 business days prior to the workshop.

 Many months into our pandemic reality of spending more time at home, we—as families and as workers—are struggling with spaces ill-suited to our new functional and psychological needs.
-We’re experiencing a shadow epidemic of loneliness, distraction, and difficulty unplugging after work—posing major obstacles to wellness, productivity, and work-life balance.
+We’re experiencing a shadow epidemic of loneliness, distraction, and difficulty unplugging after work, which poses major obstacles to wellness, productivity, and work-life balance.

 Join environmental psychology consultant and author Lily Bernheimer to learn how to adjust factors such as lighting, layout, acoustics, temperature, and nature-based features to make your home or workspace a better place to think, heal, and create.
 Biophilia refers to the innate attraction humans have for the natural world.
 How can a simple view of a tree reduce blood pressure and the circulation of stress hormones?
 How can we harness our knowledge of this phenomenon to guide interior design toward self-care?
 Learn how to use the behavioral science of environmental psychology to create inspiring and calming spaces.

-Through a mixture of online lecture and interactive exercises, learn how to evaluate and enhance the spaces in your life—coming away with a practical plan toward peace and productivity in these times.
+Through a mixture of online lecture and interactive exercises, learn how to evaluate and enhance the spaces in your life, and come away with a practical plan toward peace and productivity in these times.

 This event will be hosted live online.
 Instructions on how to join will be included in your event confirmation email.
 If you need additional assistance finding or joining the event, please email firstname.lastname@example.org.